Beats Powerbeats Pro vs Bose Sport Earbuds: which buds are better for workouts and represent the best value for money?

 Beats by Dr Dre Powerbeats Pro vs Bose Sport Earbuds: Price

-First things first: unless you catch the Powerbeats Pro headphones on sale, opting for the Bose Sport Earbuds will save you $70 or £70.
+First things first: unless you catch the Powerbeats Pro headphones on sale, opting for the Bose Sport Earbuds will save you $70£70.
 And if you’re an Android user, some of the Powerbeats’ extra, Apple-specific perks might not be worth the extra spend.
 You won’t find much use for Apple's H1 chip, or Siri connectivity if you’re one of those “Hey Google!” types.

 Beats Powerbeats Pro vs Bose Sport Earbuds: Design